-- Try to walk towards oncoming traffic (on the path) so you can see if there is something about to be thrown for the vehicle in your direction.
-Incidents like this don’t happen often but they have happened in the past.
+- Try to walk towards oncoming traffic (on the path) so you can see if there is something about to be thrown from the vehicle in your direction.
+Incidents like this don’t happen often but have in the past.

 - If something is thrown at you, try to get a good description of the vehicle (reg.no. / colour / size / model) and report the incident immediately.

 - Consider carrying a personal attack alarm.
-Let me know if you need one.
+The police can provide these if you need one.

-- Try not to go to the cashpoint alone and try to avoid going at night.
+- Try not to go to cashpoints alone and try to avoid going at night.